nus-cs2103-AY2425S1/ip/docs/README.md

 [E] [X] AY24/25 Semester 1 (from: Aug 12 2024 to: Dec 7 2024)
 ```

-Example 2: `unmark 1 2` Unmarks the tasks with index 1 and 2.
+Example 2: `unmark 1 2` Unmarks the tasks of index 1 and 2.
 ```
 Aight Bet!
 I am unmarking 2 tasks!